 I bet you went on a diet hoping to lose weight at least once in your lifetime.
 Whether you lasted a day or a year, it made no difference in the long run.
+You proved it to yourself: diets don’t work!

 But now you are much wiser.
 You have the experience.
 Slimming down is not easy and for some it is like hitting a brick wall where no amount of calorie cutting seems to make any difference.
+You won’t do that mistake again.
+You won’t be starving yourself, because diets don’t work.

 I met a few people who admitted with horror that it did not matter what they ate, they couldn’t lose weight.